Consumers' co-operative: Europe

-One of the world's largest consumer co-operative federations operates in the UK as The Co-op, which operates over 5,500 branches of 'Co-op' branded business including Co-op Food (the UK's sixth largest supermarket chain), Co-op Funeralcare, Co-op Travel, Co-op Legal Services, and Co-op Electrical.
+One of the world's largest consumers' co-operative federations operates in the UK as The Co-op, which operates over 5,500 branches of 'Co-op' branded business including Co-op Food (the UK's sixth largest supermarket chain), Co-op Funeralcare, Co-op Travel, Co-op Legal Services, and Co-op Electrical.
 The Co-operative Group is by far the largest of these businesses, itself having over 4,500 outlets and operating the collective buying group.

 In Switzerland, the two largest supermarket chains Coop and Migros are both co-operatives and are among the country’s largest employers.

 In Ireland, the Dublin Food Coop has been in operation since 1983.

-In Scandinavia, the national cooperatives Norway, Sweden, and Denmark joined as Coop Norden in January 2002, but separated again in 2008.
+In Scandinavia, the national co-operatives of Norway, Sweden, and Denmark joined as Coop Norden in January 2002, but separated again in 2008.

 In Italy, the Coop Italia chain formed by many sub-cooperatives controlled 17.7% of the grocery market in 2005.

-In Finland, the S Group is owned by 22 regional cooperatives and 19 local cooperative stores, which in turn are owned by their customers.
+In Finland, the S Group is owned by 22 regional co-operatives and 19 local co-operative stores, which in turn are owned by their customers.
 In 2005 the S Group overtook its nearest rival Kesko Oyj with a 36% share of retail grocery sales compared to Kesko's 28%.

 In France, Coop Atlantique owns 7 hypermarkets, 39 supermarkets, and about 200 convenience stores.

-In Germany, the ReWe Group is a diversified holding company of consumer cooperatives that includes thousands of retail stores, discount stores, and tourism agencies.
-It ranks as the second largest supermarket chain in Germany and in the top ten cooperative groups in the world.
+In Germany, the ReWe Group is a diversified holding company of consumers' co-operatives that includes thousands of retail stores, discount stores, and tourism agencies.
+It ranks as the second largest supermarket chain in Germany and in the top ten co-operative groups in the world.

 In Spain, Eroski is a supermarket chain within Mondragón Corporación Cooperativa.

 As a worker-consumer hybrid, some of the personnel are hired workers and some are owner-workers.

 The owners include workers and mere consumers, but buying is open to everybody.

 It has franchises under the brand Aliprox not owned by Eroski but sharing its product range.

 Its origin is in the Basque Country.

-In its process of expansion, it merged with the Valencia-based cooperative Consum, but the merger dissolved in 2005.
+In its process of expansion, it merged with the Valencia-based co-operative Consum, but the merger dissolved in 2005.

 It has expanded across Spain and entered France and Gibraltar.

 After the Spanish crisis of 2008, Eroski sold several of its supermarkets and hypermarkets.